 Recording calls isn’t something most people need to do, and isn’t neccessarily legal everywhere.
 As such, it makes sense Apple hasn’t installed it as a core component of iOS.
 However, there are situations where recording a call if you’re conducting an interview over the phone and have obtained permission to record the call.

-We’ve scoured the internet in search of the best call recorders for your iPhone, trying out some different methods and apps, and have come up with this list.
-Just make sure you keep it legal.
+If you have consent and it’s legal, there are several useful apps that let you record a call on your iPhone.
+We’ve searched the internet in a quest for the best call recorders for your iPhone, trying out some different methods and apps, and have come up with this list.

 How to record an outgoing call with an iPhone app

 If you want the option to record both incoming and outgoing calls, then your best bet is a call recording app.
-There aren’t very many good call recording apps out there that are free, but there are quite a few options if you’re willing to pay a few dollars.
+There aren’t very many good free call recording apps out there, but there are quite a few options if you’re willing to pay a few dollars.
 We’ve tested out some call recorders, and we believe the four options below are the best.

 You can record incoming and outgoing calls on your iPhone with this free app, as long as you have a U.S. phone number to register with.
 There’s no subscription and no lurking hidden costs here, no limit on the length or number of conversations you can record, and the quality is usually good.
 It works by setting up a three-way call, so you have to merge in the recording line, but it’s fairly easy to do and you can download the audio file afterward and do whatever you like with it.
 If you’re wondering why it’s offered for free — Rev also offers a transcription service for $1 per minute, which is handled by human translators for superior accuracy.
 If you want a free call recording app, then look no further — this is the only decent one available.